Applied Double Bass

 Eastman School of Music, BM

 Teaching the double bass to students of all ages has become a significant part of Gaelen’s life.
-She has been the bass instructor for the Eastman Community Music School since 2001.
+She joined the faculty of Nazareth College in 2010, and has been the bass instructor for the Eastman Community Music School since 2001.
 She enjoys working with talented high school aged string players in the summer at Eastman’s Music Horizons program where she teaches chamber music and gives bass lessons.
 In 2003, she was invited to teach for the year at Duquesne University’s City Music Center, a program for talented, pre-college students.
-She is a member of the faculty of Roberts Wesleyan College.
-She holds degrees from the Eastman School and Carnegie Mellon University.
+Gaelen has given masterclasses and recitals at Ithaca College, Williams College, the College of St. Rose, and Roberts Wesleyan College.
+In 2013, she gave classes on double bass technique at both the International Society of Bassists convention in Rochester and the NYSSMA Winter Conference.
+“Mastering the Bow”, the first of three books on double bass bow technique, was published by Carl Fischer in 2013, and the second will be published during the 2014 season.

 Playing chamber music has been a passion for Ms. McCormick.
 Before moving to Rochester, she often performed with the St. Cecilia Chamber Orchestra (Albany, NY) as their sole bassist.
 During her tenure in Pittsburgh, she became the founding bassist of the Pittsburgh Live Music Chamber Orchestra.
+She was the founding member of the innovative string quintet “Gibbs and Main”, and recorded a cd of tango standards with them, and commissioned a new work for the ensemble by Judd Greenstein.
 In recent summers, she has been performing with the Music in the Mountains chamber orchestra, a festival based in Durango, Colorado.
 She is frequently invited to play chamber music with musicians from around the country in festivals such as the Roycroft Chamber Music Festival and the Syracuse New Music Ensemble.
+This summer, Ms. McCormick will make her debut appearance at the Canandaigua Lake Chamber Music Festival.